-I’ve written almost 30 articles about my own TIME HACKING tips — born of necessity — and developed over time as I navigated full time motherhood, active wife-hood, and my unwavering, always increasing desire to KICK SOME MAJOR BUTT in my business.
-I’ve long been considered maniacal about my time, and for good reason: If work didn’t get accomplished during my (short) workweek, it threatened family time…. which was unacceptable.
+I’ve written almost 30 articles about my own TIME HACKING tips — born of necessity — and developed over time as I navigated full-time motherhood, active wife-hood, and my unwavering, always increasing desire to KICK SOME MAJOR BUTT in my business.
+I’ve long been considered maniacal about my time, and for good reason: If work didn’t get accomplished during my (short) work week, it threatened family time…. which was unacceptable.

 So I learned to be absurdly productive.
 And so can you.
 Here’s where to start:

-Regardless of where YOU land within the political debates about “building walls” — some of those who most adamantly and loudly oppose “building a wall” live, ironically, in gated communities — walls around your time are absolutely necessary to being most productive, regardless of who opposes them.
+Regardless of where YOU land within the political debates about “building walls” — some of those who most adamantly and loudly oppose “building a wall” live, ironically, in gated communities — walls around your time are absolutely necessary to be most productive, regardless of who opposes them.

 Here are my three main rules around boundaries: